unplugstudio/mezzy/README.md

 **`mezzy.management`** contains helper management commands (like `gruntserver`, to start Grunt when you start `runserver`).

+Among other template tags provided my Mezzy, the `clean` filter is made to remove unwanted HTML tags and attributes that aren't allowed for Mezzanine by default.
+This is useful when you have a `RichTextField` and you need its content without videos, iframes, flash, etc.

 ## Install

 1. Install via pip: `pip install mezzy`.